To get involved in Junior Painter, or if you have any questions, email us on [email protected] or call 01 663 7666.

 Entry packs are posted to schools in the first two weeks of September, and include an attractive gatefold poster with full details of rules, how to enter, where to send your paintings, prize details and tips from our judges.

 The Junior Painter Awards could not happen without our competition sponsors.
-We say a big thank you to The Irish Times, which awards cash prizes to schools of the national winners, and to ReCreate Ireland for their inspiring and valuable ‘creative toolkits’, memberships and workshops.
+We say a big thank you to ReCreate Ireland for its ‘creative toolkits’, memberships and workshops.

 Good luck and happy painting!